milchmolch/LINUX_SHELL_4/README.md

 This will the script `Run_kallisto_Single` using 20 CPUs on all FASTQ files of the SINGLE_END subdirectory.
 Error messages will be written to the file `log.kallisto`.

+### Exercise

+Write a parallelized script that prints out the number of sequences for each FASTQ.gz file in Heidi's files (`BashScripting2/Data`).

 ## (optional) Customizing the shell